gojack10/OB-Final-KPI-Predictions/README.md

 ## Usage

-To generate the predictions and graphs, run the `data.py` script:
+To generate the predictions and graphs, run the `data.py` script (make any changes to the baseline data if you would like to use your own data):

 ```bash
 python data.py